How to Ride

 Disabled Services

-Citrus Connection is the Community Transportation Coordinator (CTC).
-This special program provides free or reduced-price bus passes to physically, mentally, emotionally or economically disadvantaged individuals.
+Citrus Connection is the Community Transportation Coordinator (CTC) for Polk County.
+This special program provides subsidized or reduced-price bus passes.
+We also provide door-to-door service to physically, mentally, emotionally or economically disadvantaged individuals.
 Call 855-POLKBUS (765-5287) to qualify.

 413.08 Rights and responsibilities of an individual with a disability; use of a service animal; prohibited discrimination in public employment, public accommodations, and housing accommodations; penalties.